OumaimaFdhila/Clause/README.md

-Of course!
-Here is an updated README for your project, "Clause," incorporating all the details about its features and technology stack.

----

 # Clause - AI-Powered Worker Management

  <!-- It's highly recommended to add a screenshot or GIF of your application here! -->